Balancing Observational & Experimental Drawing

 Experimental drawing

-Which comes first: Observational or Experimental?
+Which Comes First: Observational or Experimental?

-AccessArt advocates weaving activities which support the two types of drawing amongst each other, as both activities will help develop skills in the other.
-Try to fit in activities from the Key Drawing Exercises during the school day or week, i.e. a ten minute continuous line exercise in the morning, or use the key drawing exercises as warm up exercises before a more experimental drawing session.
-Generally the more experimental activities will take longer, so plan for these to take place during art-based projects.
+We would suggest weaving activities that support the two types of drawing amongst each other, as both activities will help develop skills in the other.
+Try to fit in activities from Ten Minutes, Five Times a Week in the morning, or use key drawing exercises to warm up before a more experimental drawing session.

 Observational / experimental drawing of a gem stone